birdLark/birdLark.github.io/blog/2021-12-30-hive-to-clickhouse.md

 ) ENGINE = MergeTree PARTITION BY date ORDER BY (date, hostname) SETTINGS index_granularity = 16384
 ```

-## Seatunnel with ClickHouse
+## LarkMidTable with ClickHouse

-Next, I will introduce to you how we write data from Hive to ClickHouse through Seatunnel.
+Next, I will introduce to you how we write data from Hive to ClickHouse through LarkMidTable.

-### Seatunnel
+### LarkMidTable

-[Seatunnel](https://github.com/apache/incubator-seatunnel) is a very easy-to-use, high-performance, real-time data processing product that can deal with massive data.
+[LarkMidTable](https://github.com/apache/incubator-birdLark) is a very easy-to-use, high-performance, real-time data processing product that can deal with massive data.
 It is built on Spark.
-Seatunnel has a very rich set of plug-ins that support reading data from Kafka, HDFS, and Kudu, performing various data processing, and writing the results to ClickHouse, Elasticsearch or Kafka.
+LarkMidTable has a very rich set of plug-ins that support reading data from Kafka, HDFS, and Kudu, performing various data processing, and writing the results to ClickHouse, Elasticsearch or Kafka.

-The environment preparation and installation steps of Seatunnel will not be repeated here.
-For specific installation steps, please refer to the previous article or visit [Seatunnel Docs](/docs/introduction)
+The environment preparation and installation steps of LarkMidTable will not be repeated here.
+For specific installation steps, please refer to the previous article or visit [LarkMidTable Docs](/docs/introduction)

-### Seatunnel Pipeline
+### LarkMidTable Pipeline

-We only need to write a configuration file of Seatunnel Pipeline to complete the data import.
+We only need to write a configuration file of LarkMidTable Pipeline to complete the data import.

 The configuration file includes four parts, namely Spark, Input, filter and Output.